ntmbayfield/g88-lecture-docs/ProblemSolving/Polyas/Polyas.md

 ---

+# Objectives
+- Name the four steps of Polya's Technique
+- Apply Polya's Technique to Novel Problems
+- Use "0, 1, Many, Crazy" to determine input/output test cases

+---

-# Problem Solving Framework Steps
+# Polya's Problem Solving Framework Steps

 1. Understand the Problem
 1. Devise a Plan